Asia (2024 TV series): Filming firsts

+Production

+Music

+The original score for Asia was composed by Jacob Shea and Laurentia Editha of Bleeding Fingers Music, a composer collective co-founded by Hans Zimmer.
+The score accompanies the seven-part natural history series and reflects the diverse environments and wildlife featured across the continent.
+The soundtrack album was released by Silva Screen Records in December 2024.

+For the series’ global trailer, Bleeding Fingers Music collaborated with South Korean group SEVENTEEN on an original track.
+The track was co-composed by SEVENTEEN member Woozi and producers from Prismfilter (Prismfilter Music Group), in collaboration with Shea and Editha, and features vocals by members DK and Seungkwan.

 Reception

 Rebecca Nicholson in The Guardian described Asia as "a televisual wonder", praising the filming, editing, soundtrack and narration, but noted the script "toned down the rhetoric that permeated Planet Earth III".
 Jasper Rees of The Telegraph similarly noted there are "no climate change sermons", and approved of the series' focus on visuals.
 Nick Duerden, writing in i, complained that Asias format is unoriginal, but still appreciated the "familiar spell" of an Attenborough nature documentary.